parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 If you're curious, trying using [Webbkoll](http://webbkoll.dataskydd.net) on other websites you visit to see how privacy-friendly and respectful these websites are.
 We'll get into how to protect yourself from these third-party trackers [later on in the article](#the-way-forward).

-All this might not be illegal (although there's some doubt, especially now that in the context of up the upcoming [European General Regulation on Data Protection](https://www.eugdpr.org)), but it is rather disrepectful towards the user.
+All this might not be illegal (although there's some doubt, especially now that in the context of up the upcoming [European General Regulation on Data Protection](https://www.eugdpr.org)), but it is rather disrespectful towards the user.
 Not only are these websites breaking my trust—when I visit your website, I entered into contact with you, not 80 other websites—but they are loading content from websites neither know nor trust.
 Some of which have been [know to spread malware](https://www.theguardian.com/technology/2016/mar/16/major-sites-new-york-times-bbc-ransomware-malvertising).

 >> Using an ad/content-blocker isn't cheating the system; it's taking very basic precautions that websites like Le Monde can't be bothered to take to protect you.
 For me, it's a basic necessity in the modern web.